colyseus/docs/docs/authentication/module.md

 This module is highly configurable, and you may decide to leave some features disabled.

+---

+### Environment Secrets and Security Concerns

+It is required to provide the following environment secrets:

+- `AUTH_SALT` - used to hash the user's password (`scrypt` algorithm by default)
+- `JWT_SECRET` - used to sign the JWT token
+- `SESSION_SECRET` - used to sign the session cookie (only used during OAuth)

+!!!
+Note "How to generate a random string"
+    You may use the following command to generate a random string `openssl rand -base64 32`.
+Alternatively, you can use [an online strong password generator](https://1password.com/password-generator/).

+#### Keep your secrets safe

+The exposure of these secrets may lead to security breaches on your application.
+Make sure to never expose them publicly, and limit the number of people in your team who have access to them.

+If any of these secrets are compromised, you must rotate them immediately.
+The implications of rotating them are:

+- Rotating `AUTH_SALT` will invalidate all user's passwords.
+Users will need to reset their password.
+- Rotating `JWT_SECRET` will invalidate all JWT tokens.
+Users will need to login again.
+- Rotating `SESSION_SECRET` will invalidate all session cookies.

+!!!
+Note "Using Colyseus Cloud?"
+    If you're using [Colyseus Cloud](https://colyseus.io/cloud-managed-hosting/), it is recommended to fill your secrets on the "Environment Variables" section of your project's dashboard.

+---

 ### Email/Password Authentication

 In order to allow email/password authentication, you must implement the following callbacks: